briahnna123/run_analysis/README.md

 - An identifier of the subject who carried out the experiment. <br /> [UCI Citation](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-# Data Breakdown: <br />
+# My Data Analysis Data Breakdown: <br />

+# Explination of raw data files: <br />

-1. activity_labels.txt: "Links the class labels with their activity name."  <br />
+1. activity_labels.txt: Links the class labels with their activity name.  <br />
+Activities include: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.  <br />

-2. features_info.txt: "Shows information about the variables used on the feature vector";  <br /> it gives, "The complete list of variables of each feature vector is available in 'features.txt'"
+2. features_info.txt: Shows information about the variables used on the feature vector. <br /> It gives, The complete list of variables of each feature vector is available in 'features.txt'.  <br /> This includes the Statistics Summary Features:

 3. features.txt: "List of all features."  <br />

-4. subject_test.txt: Information regareding the subject  <br />
+4. subject_test.txt: Information regareding the Subject.  <br />
+There were 30 volunteers seperate into Groups. <br />

-5. X_test.txt: "Test set."  <br />
+5. X_test.txt: The Testing   <br />

-6. y_test.txt: "Test labels."  <br />
+6. y_test.txt: The Test Labels; Activites for Testing  <br />

-7. subject_train.txt:   <br />
+7. subject_train.txt: Information Regarding the Subjects  <br />

-8. X_train.txt: " Training set."  <br />
+8. X_train.txt: The Training;   <br />

-9. y_train.txt: "Training labels."  <br />
+9. y_train.txt: The Training Labels; Activities for Traning  <br />

+# Transformation of Variable and File names:  <br />
+Variable: test_set, the X_test.txt file, for Testing  <br />
+Variable: test_set_act, the y_test.txt file, for Activities for Testing  <br />
+Variable: test_sub, the subject_test.txt file, for Info about Subjects  <br />
+Variable: train_set, the X_train.txt file, for Traning  <br />
+Variable: train_set_act, the y_train.txt file, for Activities for Traning  <br />
+Variable: train_sub, the subject_train.txt file, for Info about Subjects  <br />
+Variable: activities, the activity_labels.txt file, for Data on different activities  <br />
+Variable: features, the features.txt file, for Statistics Summary Features of the Activity Variables

+# Anaysis/Subsetting:
+Used Traditional Method of Subseting to seperate data; Detail notes can be found in the  <br />
+run_analysis.R file in the this GitHub REPO account or in the CodeBook also attatched to this REPO.

+# Output of Files:
+write.table() was Utilized to Produce a text file named "tidy.txt" by comma <br />
+delimited values in file.
+This file contains Clean/Tidy Data of the average of each variable for each<br /> activity and each subject. <br />